 There are a variety of property types to choose from when looking for real estate in Ottawa.
-There are 1,745 houses, 11 townhouses, and 604 condos for sale.
-The average listing price in Ottawa for all home types is $547,018, which is 25% higher than February 2017.
+There are 1,171 houses, 2 townhouses, and 385 condos for sale.
+For past listings, search our Ottawa sold listings and Ottawa expired listings The average listing price in Ottawa for all home types is $646,773, which is 33% higher than March 2018.
 The average list price differs significantly when broken down by home type.
-The average listing price of a house is $584,177, $269,836 for a townhouse, and $356,764 for a condo.
+The average listing price of a house is $723,555, $264,900 for a townhouse, and $402,294 for a condo.
 There are many popular cities surrounding Ottawa, including Gatineau, Brockville, Cornwall, Kingston, Saint-Lazare, Vaudreuil-Dorion, Terrasse-Vaudreuil that offer a variety of home prices and unique areas to live.
-Ottawa also has many options for buyers with 2,671 active rental listings and an average lease price of $2,422.
+Ottawa also has many options for renters with 1,829 active rental listings and an average lease price of $2,803.

 There are a variety of property types to choose from when looking for real estate in Ottawa.
 There are 1,157 houses, 0 townhouses, and 417 condos for sale.
 The average listing price in Ottawa for all home types is $531,027, which is 23% higher than January 2017.
 The average list price differs significantly when broken down by home type.
 The average listing price of a house is $554,435, $209,900 for a townhouse, and $340,368 for a condo.
 There are many popular cities surrounding Ottawa, including Gatineau, Brockville, Cornwall that offer a variety of home prices and unique areas to live.
 Ottawa also has many options for buyers with 1,796 active rental listings and an average lease price of $2,208.